vigneshskv/Java-Learnings/Core Java/File/fileoperations.md

 # Files and IO:
+  Java's IO package mostly concerns itself with the reading of raw data from a source and writing of raw data to a destination.
+The most typical sources and destinations of data are these:
+    - Files
+    - Pipes
+    - Network Connections
+    - In-memory Buffers (e.g. arrays)
+    - System.in, System.out, System.error

+ Streams in Java IO can be either byte based (reading and writing bytes) or character based (reading and writing characters).

   A stream can be defined as a sequence of data.
 There are two kinds of Streams
   - InPutStream − The InputStream is used to read data from a source.
   - OutPutStream − The OutputStream is used for writing data to a destination.

+#Java IO Purposes and Features
+    Java IO contains many subclasses of the InputStream, OutputStream, Reader and Writer classes.
+The reason is, that all of these subclasses are addressing various different purposes.
+That is why there are so many different classes.
+The purposes addressed are summarized below:

+    File Access
+    Network Access
+    Internal Memory Buffer Access
+    Inter-Thread Communication (Pipes)
+    Buffering
+    Filtering
+    Parsing
+    Reading and Writing Text (Readers / Writers) Reading and Writing Primitive Data (long, int etc.)
+    Reading and Writing Objects
+    These purposes are nice to know about when reading through the Java IO classes.
+They make it somewhat easier to understand what the classes are targeting.

   1. [Byte Streams](#byte-streams)
   2. [Character Streams](#character-streams)